orientechnologies/orientdb-docs/source/Concepts.md

   RID=5:23                       RID=10:2
 ```

-<b>Record A</b> will contain the *reference* to **Record B** in the property called "customer".
-Note that both records are reachable by other records since they have a [RecordID](Concepts.md#recordid).
+Here, record `A` contains the reference to record `B` in the property `customer`.
+Note that both records are reachable by other records, given that they have a [Record ID](Concepts.md#recordid).

-With Graph API, [Edges](Concepts.md#edge) are represented with 2 links stored on both vertices to handle the bidirectional relationship.
+With the Graph API, [Edges](Concepts.md#edges) are represented with two links stored on both vertices to handle the bidirectional relationship.

-#### 1-1 and N-1 referenced relationships
+#### 1:1 and 1:*n* Referenced Relationships

-These kinds of relationships are expressed using the **LINK** type.
+OrientDB expresses relationships of these kinds using links of the `LINK` type.

-#### 1-N and N-M referenced relationships
+#### 1:*n* and *n*:*n* Referenced Relationships

-These kinds of relationships are expressed using the collection of links such as:
+OrientDB expresses relationships of these kinds using a collection of links, such as:

-- **LINKLIST**, as an ordered list of links.
+- `LINKLIST` An ordered list of links.
-- **LINKSET**, as an unordered set of links.
-It doesn't accepts duplicates.
+- `LINKSET` An unordered set of links, that does not accept duplicates.
-- **LINKMAP**, as an ordered map of links with **String** as the key type.
-A keys doesn't accept duplicates.
+- `LINKMAP` An ordered map of links, with `String` as the key type.
+Duplicates keys are not accepted.

-With Graph API, [Edges](Concepts.md#edge) can connect only 2 vertices, so 1-N relationship is not allowed.
-To specify 1-N relatonships with Graphs, create multiple edges.
+With the Graph API, [Edges](Concepts.md#edge) connect only two vertices.
+This means that 1:*n* relationships are not allowed.
+To specify a 1:*n* relationship with graphs, create multiple edges.

-### Embedded relationships
+### Embedded Relationships

-Embedded records, instead, are contained inside the record that embeds them.
-It's a kind of relationship that's stronger than the reference.
-It can be represented like the [UML Composition relationship](http://en.wikipedia.org/wiki/Class_diagram#Composition).
-The embedded record will not have its own [RecordID](Concepts.md#recordid), since it can't be directly referenced by other records.
-It's only accessible through the container record.
-If the container record is deleted, then the embedded record will be deleted too.
-Example:
+When using Embedded relationships, OrientDB stores the relationship within the record that embeds it.
+These relationships are stronger than Reference relationships.
+You can represent it as a [UML Composition relationship](http://en.wikipedia.org/wiki/Class_diagram#Composition).

+Embedded records do not have thier own [Record ID](Concepts.md#recordid), given that you can't directly reference it through other records.
+It is only accessible through the container record.

+In the event that you delete the container record, the ebedded record is also deleted.
+For example,

 ```
                    address